Power BI Tutorial: First Report in 30 Minutes

 Power BI10 min read

-Power BI Tutorial for Beginners: Your First Report in 30 Minutes
+Power BI Tutorial: First Report in 30 Minutes

 Complete Power BI tutorial for beginners — build your first interactive report from scratch in 30 minutes.
 No experience required.